Frequently Asked Questions

 How do I know if my Aetna plan is covered?

 We know that insurance can seem intimidating, but Workit Health and Aetna want to make it as simple as possible to receive the care you need!
-You can click here to check your insurance coverage with Workit Health in five minutes online.
+You can click here to check your insurance coverage with Workit Health in just a few minutes online.
 Or if you prefer, call the number on the back of your insurance card to verify benefits.